 When I first heard the word cam studio years ago, I didn’t know these differences.
 I thought that a cam studio was simply an agency that handled your things.
 Soon it turned out that a lot of these cam studios where nothing more than people trying to get a piece of your pie (percentage of your cut, because they signed you up with a camsite) with big promises (We’ll get you on the frontpage of every camsite!
 We'll handle all your marketing and make you famous on social media!).
 There are of course agencies that put their money where their mouth is, but for a lot them it is just an easy way to make money.

-Not so long after that I came across the concept of the physical studio.
+Not so long after, I came across the concept of the physical studio.
 I heard that they were mainly in Romania and my mind created this idea of dark filthy rooms where poor girls were performing in very bad circumstances.
 I could not have been more wrong…

 It all started a few years back when we were attending a Romanian cam conference.
 My first experience with a studio was, how shall I put it, quite interesting.
 I was sitting outside on the terrace with Rutger and two guys walked up to us and sat down at the same table.
 They checked our badges to see who we were and they said the following sentences I’ll never forget: “O, you WeCamgirls.
 You bad for business”.
 Before we could say a word, they simply turned their chairs around, so they were sitting with their backs to us (still at the same table).

 So the first impression of meeting actual studio owners was not so great.
 Later on this changed, because it turned out that other studio’s actually value WeCamgirls and ask their models to join us, so that they can learn and see how for example independent models (i.e. models that do not work from a studio) handle their things.
 It was also the first time I read a brochure about a studio and the pictures in it did not match my previous dark filthy room concept at all!
 These rooms were very fancy, like 5 star hotels.
 There were makeup area’s.
 A photo studio to make glamour pics of models.
 Teams that did marketing.
 It all looked so professional.
 I didn’t expect that at all.
-A couple of weeks ago Rutger and I finally got the chance to actually visit a studio that was based in a proper office building.
+So years after I heard about the Studio, Rutger and I finally got the chance to actually visit a studio (this was in 2018) that was based in a proper office building.
 Themed rooms, high end gear, even a bathroom with a jacuzzi that could be used for shows.
 Everything spick and span and everything very well done.

 So I know that studio’s are not for everyone.
 Some models like to be their own boss and handle everything themselves, but other models like the idea that they go to work, do their show and afterwards go back home.
 They can purely focus on doing the show, without having to care about the marketing aspects.
 Studio’s you will mainly find in Romania and in the upcoming webcam country of Columbia.
 Models that are working from a studio are often categorized as “glamour models”, the opposite as the ones you can categorize as for example “the girl next door”.
 They attract a very specific audience, but a lot of them are highly successful.
 Especially when backed by a professional marketing team.*